fhaley1/Key-Logger/README.md

 # Disclaimer
 This tool is for educational purposes only, this author does not endorse or promote any illegal activity and is not responsible for any damage done henceforth.

-I also highly recommend only testing this out using fake email addresses, and not personal email accounts
+I highly recommend only testing this out using fake email addresses, and not personal email accounts I also highly recommend saving all the files provided into the same folder.

 # Key-Logger
 A keylogger is a type of software or hardware that records every keystroke you type on a keyboard.
 It's often used to secretly capture sensitive information like passwords or messages.